hasanmoudud/geocompr/main.md

 ## Introduction

-This section focuses on interactions between raster and data vector geographic data models, introduced in Chapter \@ref(spatial-class).
+This section focuses on interactions between raster and vector geographic data models, introduced in Chapter \@ref(spatial-class).
 It includes four main techniques: raster cropping and masking using vector objects (section \@ref(raster-cropping));
 extracting raster values using different types of vector data (section \@ref(raster-extraction));